opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 Defining a new detector involves naming the detector, selecting a data source and detector type, and specifying a detector schedule.
 You can also create alerts for the detector at this stage, although there are options to create alerts in other areas of the interface.
 Follow the steps in this section to define a new detector.

 1. On the Detectors page, select the **Create detector** button.
-The Edit detector page opens.
+The Define detector page opens.
 1. Give the detector a name and, as an option, add a description for the detector.
 1. In the Data source section, select the dropdown arrow and select a source for the log data.
 1. In the threat detection type section, select the data type.
 The Sigma security rules associated with the log data are automatically populated in the Detection rules section below it.